 The B58 is the successor to the N54 engine and was launched in the F30 340i.
 It has a displacement of 2,998 cc (183 cu in) and is used on the facelifted E46 and F01 320d models, as well as all-new BMW diesel models.
 It still uses a single chain-driven camshaft instead of double overhead camshafts.

-3. It Features a Single Twin-Scroll Turbocharger, Direct Fuel Injection, Valvetronic Variable Valve Timing, and Double-Vanos Variable Camshaft Timing
+3. Single Twin-Scroll Turbocharger, Direct Fuel Injection, Valvetronic Variable Valve Timing, and Double-Vanos Variable Camshaft Timing

 Like its predecessor, the B58 features a single twin-scroll turbocharger, direct fuel injection, VALVETRONIC variable valve timing, and Double-VANOS variable camshaft timing.